Gazaris/py-ai/README.md

 Then, the program will output the amount of degrees of separation the two entered actors have.

-And finally, output each degree between between actors as a string
+And finally, output each degree between actors as a string.